8bitgeek/twitter-said-what/README.md

   $ clean -m <minutes-old>
 ```

-Where all files in the cvs/ folder older than 'minutes-old' will be moreved.
+Where all files in the cvs/ folder older than 'minutes-old' will be removed.

 # To do on some later rainy day...